amsaren/course_materials/Biocontainers_2023/Slides/Buiding_container_images.md

   - E.g. if you have installation instructions for a certain Linux distro, start with that
   - If you need MPI, it's best to start with an image that is close to the host system
     - E.g for Puhti and Mahti use a distro based on RHEL8 (e.g. Rocky 8)
+    - MPI in the container must be ABI compatible with MPI in host.
+By choosing similar base distro you minimize the chances of MPI installation problems
 - If there are no specific reasons to choose a particular distro, just pick the one you are most comfortable working with.